-I don’t reflect on my own age all that often, but this middle ground gives opportunity to think about what was and what is ahead.
+I don’t reflect on my own age all that often, but this middle ground gives me an opportunity to think about what was and what is ahead.
 It’s a great place to be.
 Here are five questions for ministry leaders in their forties:

 How Can I Stay Faithful?

 Finishing strong in life is important.
 To do this, we must decide to stay faithful.
 That means determining in our hearts and minds, with all that we have, to stay faithful to Christ, our spouses, and our callings.
 Over the last couple of years, I have reflected that most big name ministry leaders who left their ministry posts due to moral failure or other issues, have been in or around their forties.
 Whether we experience burnout, unmet expectations, or midlife crisis, we must decide, even in the uncertainty that may come in our forties, to remain faithful.

 How Can I Stay Fruitful?

 The forties can bring with them a sobering thought: “This is it; this is my life.”
 You may not be successful in the way you expected.
 You may not be in the position you wanted.
 But here you are.
 Ask yourself, “How can I remain fruitful?”.
 You have already made a difference in people’s lives.
 To keep doing this effectively, you need to remain sharp and healthy.
 Remaining fruitful means: